juttle/juttle/CONTRIBUTING.md

 ### Style

-When developing you may run into failures during linting where jscs complains about your Javascript coding style.
-An easy way to fix those files is to simply run `jscs --fix test` or `jscs --fix lib` from the root directory of the project.
-After jscs fixes things you should proceed to check that those changes are reasonable, as auto-fixing may not produce the nicest looking code.
+When developing you may run into failures during linting where eslint complains about your Javascript coding style.
+An easy way to fix those files is to simply run `eslint --fix test` or `eslint --fix lib` from the root directory of the project.
+After eslint fixes things you should proceed to check that those changes are reasonable, as auto-fixing may not produce the nicest looking code.

 When adding Juttle code, follow the [Juttle Style Guide](docs/references/style_guide.md).
 If you add *.juttle programs under docs/examples, or embedded anywhere in the docs markdown articles as a code block with `juttle` language marker, they will be automatically syntax-checked when tests are run.